Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 * If an Agent finished earlier, e.g. completed tasks/be removed/be killed in the game, do not call `EndEpisode()` on the Agent.
 Instead, disable the agent and re-enable it when the next episode starts, or destroy the agent entirely.
+This is because calling `EndEpisode()` will call `OnEpisodeBegin()`, which will reset the agent immediately.
+While it is possible to call `EndEpisode()` in this way, it is usually not the desired behavior when training groups of agents.

-* If an agent is disabled or destroyed in a scene, it must be re-registered to the MultiAgentGroup.
+* If an agent is disabled in a scene, it must be re-registered to the MultiAgentGroup.

 * Group rewards are meant to reinforce agents to act in the group's best interest instead of individual ones, and are treated differently than individual agent rewards during training.
-So calling AddGroupReward() is not equivalent to calling agent.AddReward() on each agent in the group.
+So calling `AddGroupReward()` is not equivalent to calling agent.AddReward() on each agent in the group.

 * You can still add incremental rewards to agents using `Agent.AddReward()` if they are